cbonoz/scale24/README.md

 Demo video:

-**Inspiration**
+### Inspiration

 Many high value purchases warrant proof of funds requests to know if a given offer or potential buyer is serious.

-With Fundpoint, you can prove or assert you have a certain balance on connected wallets without exposing any of your addresses or credentials to the requester.
-Fundpoint generates a proof point at the time of sign that can be shared with the requester with a certificate that is saved to web3.storage/ipfs/saturn.
+With Fundpoint, you can prove or assert you have a certain balance on connected wallets without exposing bank statements or keys to the requester.
+Fundpoint generates a proof point at the time of attestation / verification that can be shared with the requester with a signature saved via Sign Protocol.

-The traditional real estate transaction process is riddled with inefficiencies and a lack of transparency.
-FundPoint is inspired by the potential of zero-knowledge proofs to revolutionize this process by enabling secure and privacy-preserving proof of balance for buyers.

-**Technologies used**

-**What it does**

-FundPoint is a mobile application that leverages zero-knowledge proofs to streamline real estate transactions.
-Here's what it offers:
+Fundpoint offers mediated proof of fund requests managed by smart contracts f create attestations of record on Sign Protocol backed by smart contracts

+### How it works

 * **Buyers:**
-    * Securely connect their bank accounts.
+    * Securely connect their wallets, showing ownership over particular accounts.
-    * Generate zero-knowledge proofs demonstrating sufficient funds for a specific property, without revealing the actual balance.
+    * Generate smart contract transactions and sign protocol attestations demonstrating sufficient funds for a specific transaction, without revealing additional or personal details.
     * Share these proofs with sellers or realtors for verification.
 * **Sellers and Realtors:**
     * Verify proofs using the app to confirm a buyer's financial eligibility for a smooth pre-qualification process.
     * Expedite serious offers by eliminating the need for lengthy document verification.

+When a balance request is created, a smart contract gets deployed marking the information around the balance request.
+The address of the smart contract serves as part of a unique url which can be shared with the recipient or verifier - only the intended recipient can validate their balance and create an attestation to be shared with the seller.

+When the verification is complete, a blockchain event is also emitted with information about the validation.
+This event can be listened to on other networks or blockchain platforms for triggering other potential workflows.

+### Technologies used

+**Sign Protocol**: Utilized for generating and verifying signatures to ensure the authenticity and integrity of attestations without revealing sensitive information.
+When balance verifications are completed, a hosted attestation is created alongside the verification process.

+**Filecoin**: Used for secure file storage for additional material related to the fund request.
+When the other party visits the authenticated balance verification link, he or she can access the uploaded material related to the purpose of the upload.
+This is also secured with saturn and uses lighthouse web3 sdk underneath for both upload and download based on the cid.
+Created cids are saved to the smart contracts.

+***Blockchains***

+FundPoint was tested on a few different blockchains with deployed contracts that support fund verification in each native currency.

+**Arbitrum**: Leveraged for its scalability and cost-effectiveness in deploying smart contracts and executing transactions, providing an efficient platform for managing fund verification processes.

+**Gnosis**: Utilized for its decentralized prediction market capabilities, potentially enhancing risk assessment and prediction of fund availability for involved parties, leading to more informed decision-making.

+**Morph**: Employed for interoperability and cross-chain transactions, enabling seamless connectivity between different blockchain networks to enhance the accessibility and usability of Fundpoint across diverse ecosystems.

+Eth Mainnet is also supported though carries additional/higher fees.

-**Links to an example completed contract requests**
+### Links to an example completed contract requests

 Arbitrum: https://stylus-testnet-explorer.arbitrum.io/address/0x9189c7722C0B815cd3752d559aD10980E20e59B4/transactions#address-tabs

-**How we built it**

-* **Frontend:** NextJS / deployed on Vercel.
-* **Backend:** Built on the Gnosis chain leveraging smart contracts to manage and verify zero-knowledge proofs.
-* **Security:** Implemented industry-standard security best practices for user data and financial information, integrating with EthSign for secure transaction signing.
-* **Zero-Knowledge Proofs:** Integrated RISC Zero library to enable the generation and verification of proofs without revealing sensitive financial data.

-**Challenges we ran into**
+### Challenges we ran into

-* **Balancing Security and Privacy:** Striking a balance between ensuring robust security for the platform while maintaining user privacy and minimizing the amount of revealed financial information.
-* **Integration Complexity:** Seamlessly integrating different technologies (EthSign, Gnosis chain, RISC Zero) within the application.
-* **User Adoption:** Encouraging both buyers and sellers to adopt a new approach to real estate transactions.
+Integration Complexity was the most challenging: Overcoming the technical challenges of integrating multiple blockchain protocols and APIs seamlessly into FundPoint's app flows required additional testing and debugging.

-**Accomplishments that we're proud of**
+### Accomplishments that we're proud of**

-* Developed a secure and privacy-preserving solution for real estate transactions using zero-knowledge proofs.
-* Streamlined the pre-qualification process for buyers and sellers, saving time and effort.
-* Increased transparency and trust within the real estate market by enabling secure verification of financial capabilities.
-* Pioneered the use of zero-knowledge proofs in a practical real-world application for real estate.
+* User-Centric Design: Designing FundPoint with a focus on user experience and security has resulted in a platform that offers seamless and secure fund verification processes, enhancing trust and confidence among buyers, sellers, and realtors.
+* Blockchain Interoperability: Achieving interoperability between different blockchain networks and protocols showcases our commitment to fostering a connected and accessible decentralized ecosystem.

-**What's next for FundPoint**
+### What's next for FundPoint**

-* Expanding support for additional financial institutions and account types.
-* Implementing features for more complex financial scenarios (e.g., down payments, proof of income).
-* Exploring partnerships with real estate agents and brokerages for wider integration.
-* Educating users about the benefits of zero-knowledge proofs and blockchain technology for real estate transactions.
+1. Enhanced Smart Contract Functionality: Implementing advanced smart contract functionalities to automate and streamline fund verification processes further, reducing manual intervention and increasing efficiency.

+2. Expanded Blockchain Support: Adding support for additional blockchain networks and protocols to broaden FundPoint's reach and accessibility, catering to users across different blockchain ecosystems.

+3. Integration of Advanced Security Features: Integrating advanced security features such as zero-knowledge proofs and multi-factor authentication to enhance the security posture of FundPoint and protect user data and funds effectively.

-## Useful links
+### Useful links
 * https://ethglobal.com/events/scaling2024/home
 * https://ethglobal.com/events/scaling2024/prizes